manyu252/utilities/README.md

 # FAQs

 1. Did something weird happen you asshole?
 > The script got lost when you tried to install it, right?
 This is what happens when you install something without reading what is happening.
 Learn to read first!!
+You are as naive as a high-school kid.
+Think about this for a second.